Laura Fuentes

 Homemade Creole Seasoning Blend

-I use it to make salad dressings, rub on pork, fish, chicken, and so much more.
-Plus, it comes together fast with spices you’re already using in other recipes.
+Quick, easy, and made with simple spices, I use this Creole seasoning to make salad dressings, rub on pork, fish, chicken, and so much more.

-homemade seasoning spilled on a countertop with a large tablespoon
+seasoning spilled on a countertop with a large tablespoon

 The Best Creole Seasoning

-What makes this the greatest Creole seasoning is that it contains only spices, you can control whether or not you want salt, and it’s easy to adjust the level of spice (heat).
+It has the perfect level of kick and some heat, but not overpowering.
+You can control whether you want salt, and it’s easy to adjust the level of spice (heat).

 Creole vs. Cajun Seasoning

-Creole seasoning is often used mostly in and around New Orleans and created with additional spices when the French resided in New Orleans.
-Cajun seasoning is used throughout much of Louisiana and it’s believed to have been originated in rural areas -down in the bayou.
+Creole seasoning is used mostly in and around New Orleans and was created with additional spices when the French resided in New Orleans.
+Cajun seasoning is used throughout much of Louisiana, and it's believed to have originated in rural areas, down in the bayou.
+While both are interchangeable in cooking, Cajun tends to be a bit spicier.

 How to Make Authentic Creole Seasoning